stamatim/cybermati-discord-bot/README.md

 # My First Discord Bot
-My first attempt at making a Discord bot using JavaScript with the purpose of learning the workflow so I can make more in the future
+My first attempt at making a Discord bot using JavaScript and [discord.js](https://discord.js.org)

+## Features & Commands
+- Welcome new members to the server
+- Kick members from the server

-## Steps
+## Bot Building Guide
-*[Inside the Projects Directory]*
+*Build your own Discord bot using the same steps that I followed...*

+*[Inside your project's root directory]*

 1. `npm init -y` - Generate a package.json file
 2. `npm install discord.js` - Import library to allow interaction with the Discord API
 3. Create `index.js` file and fill with sample code from [Discord.js](https://discord.js.org/)